- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 Complete denture

 A complete denture replaces all the teeth in one arch.
-They do not have clasps like partial dentures, so they are held in place by other means.
+They do not have clasps like partial dentures, so they are retained by other means.
 An upper denture is held in place by the suction that occurs between the palate (roof of the mouth) and the denture itself.
 A bottom denture is held in place by gravity and any remaining bone ridge.
 You can apply a denture adhesive to both upper and lower dentures to help them stay in place.

 Fixed dentures are an option for those who would like implants placed under the denture.
 These implants connect to the denture, effectively fixing it into place.

-Dentures cost can range from $1000-$30,000 depending on the type of denture.
+Denture costs can range from $ 1,000 to $30,000, depending on the type of denture.

 More affordable than bridges